 Health Benefiting Components of Apple Cider Vinegar:

-Apple cider vinegar contains all the vitamins, minerals and nutrients that are found in apples.
+Apple cider vinegar as a home remedy contains all the vitamins, minerals and nutrients that are found in apples.
 But there are a few specific compounds that contribute to its health benefits.

 Acetic acid – Acetic acid, also known as ethanoic acid is the main component of apple cider vinegar that has numerous health benefits.
 It is an excellent antibacterial agent that kills harmful bacteria and promotes the growth of good bacteria.